5 Tooth Decay Causes You Didn't Realize You're Doing

 You don’t have to eliminate sugars from your diet.
 We all need a piece of candy now and then, after all.
 According to advice from the URMC, one way to sneak sugars past your teeth is to enjoy them with a meal.
 When you’re eating, you generate more saliva, which helps reduce acid production and serves as your mouth’s built-in cleaning mechanism.

-Drinking lots of water also works the same way.
+Drinking lots of water also helps prevent tooth decay.
 Based on the same article, a better option would be to find fluoridated bottled water, but since you can’t always find that in your everyday gas-station convenience store, you can get your fluoride fix from toothpaste instead.

-Even some of the most popular toothpaste brands do not have this superstar oral care ingredient. closeup All Around Fresh Cool Mint Toothpaste has antibacterial zinc and deep-cleaning silica and fluoride for healthy teeth and strong gums.
-But a cavity-control toothpaste is only half the battle.
+Even some of the most popular toothpaste brands do not have this superstar oral care ingredient.
+Try a cavity control toothpaste like closeup All Around Fresh Cool Mint Toothpaste has antibacterial zinc and deep-cleaning silica and fluoride for healthy teeth and strong gums.
+However, using this cavity protection toothpaste is only half the battle.
 Brush up on your flossing and brushing techniques, too!

 You Have a Weird Habit of Chewing on Ice